LeidyRiehle/Python_for_Data_Science/README.md

 The plan is simple:

-We choose a course which is completely free, create a course schedule to make progress together and we will discuss the course material every week during our meetup.
+We choose a course which is completely free, create a schedule to make progress together and meet once per week to discuss course content.

 The course we’ve chosen is "Getting started with Python" by University of Michigan: